Early Bikers: The Wild Ones

 Biker tattoos originated with the first biker gangs from the 1940s and 1950s when they were worn to denote affiliation to a particular motorcycle group.
 Most of the early motorcycle gangs were made up of ex-soldiers or disaffected youth and belonging to a biker gang was a way of experiencing brotherhood and comradeship in an uncertain post-war world.
 Gangs often provided the stability and discipline these guys could not get anywhere else.
 From 1953 more and more young men modelled themselves on Marlon Brando in The Wild One, and similarly in 1969 Easy Rider became a cult film.

 Early motorcyclists were more than happy to be seen as outlaws and parallels can be drawn between their biker tattoos and prison tattoos seen elsewhere.
 Bikers with fuzzy, blue tattoos were likely to have received them in prison, where a lack of equipment and ink made for poor artwork.
-The outlaw image has prevailed, and many bikers like to live up to it, but actually the vast majority of bikers are decent law abiding citizens and many bike gangs do a great deal of work for charities in their communities.
+The outlaw image has prevailed, and many bikers like to live up to it, but actually the vast majority of bikers are decent law-abiding citizens and many bike gangs do a great deal of work for charities in their communities.
+In fact, they also have a great sense of humour too, as thecheapplace.com iron-on patches show.
 Still, those that belong to motorcycle gangs and chapters tend to declare their membership through their tattoos.

 Tattoos hold an allure for bikers as a way of expressing themselves and their lifestyles.
 Bikers love to ride because of the promise of liberation on the open road and the freedom that a motorcycle provides.
 Themes in biker tattoos include power and speed.
 Just as many custom motorcycle enthusiasts decorate their fuel tanks in amazing and colourful artwork, many biker tattoos reflect this and are bold and striking.
 Favoured images, particularly among hard core bikers in the United States, include eagles and flags, skulls with flames spouting from the eyes, blazing tyres (think Ghostrider (2007)), women and daggers.
 Hells Angels, who have chapters all over the world, favour images and text relating to the Harley Davidson motorcycle, skulls with wings, roses and flags.
 Other bikers opt for Norse tattoos, or fantasy style and mythic creatures.
 Nude or semi-clad women and vintage pin-ups are also popular, as are spiders, snakes and scorpions.
 Musical affiliation is also important to bikers, and their love of rock, blues and heavy metal are also reflected in the tattoos they choose to wear.